Paulkimaili/Maji-Ndogo-water-access-Infrastructure-dashboard/README.md

 🔍 Key Insights & Findings

-63.85% of Maji Ndogo's population (≈18M people) lives in rural areas, compared to 36.15% (≈10M people) in urban areas.
+-63.85% of Maji Ndogo's population (≈18M people) lives in rural areas, compared to 36.15% (≈10M people) in urban areas.
-Shared taps are by far the most relied-upon water source nationally, serving roughly 12M people — more than double the next largest source (wells, ~4.8M).
+-Shared taps are by far the most relied-upon water source nationally, serving roughly 12M people — more than double the next largest source (wells, ~4.8M).
-Only 7.55% of the rural population has a working tap inside their home, compared to a higher share in urban areas — underscoring a significant rural infrastructure gap.
+-Only 7.55% of the rural population has a working tap inside their home, compared to a higher share in urban areas — underscoring a significant rural infrastructure gap.
-Wells serve substantially more people in rural areas than in urban areas, reflecting their role as a rural-specific water access solution.
+-Wells serve substantially more people in rural areas than in urban areas, reflecting their role as a rural-specific water access solution.
-Hawassa has the fewest tap_in_home water sources of all five provinces (868), trailing well behind Amanzi (2,334), Sokoto (1,486), and Akatsi (1,281).
+-Hawassa has the fewest tap_in_home water sources of all five provinces (868), trailing well behind Amanzi (2,334), Sokoto (1,486), and Akatsi (1,281).
-Across the week, women consistently make up the largest share of queue composition, with female participation rising further on weekends relative to male and child participation.
+-Across the week, women consistently make up the largest share of queue composition, with female participation rising further on weekends relative to male and child participation.
-Saturday has by far the longest average queue time of any day (roughly 4x a typical weekday), suggesting weekend demand significantly outpaces available capacity.
+-Saturday has by far the longest average queue time of any day (roughly 4x a typical weekday), suggesting weekend demand significantly outpaces available capacity.
-Queue times spike sharply during early morning (6–9am) and early evening (4–7pm) hours on weekdays, while Saturday maintains high queue times throughout the entire day.
+-Queue times spike sharply during early morning (6–9am) and early evening (4–7pm) hours on weekdays, while Saturday maintains high queue times throughout the entire day.
-There is a strong positive correlation between the number of people in a queue and the time spent waiting — as crowd size approaches ~3,500–4,000 people, average wait times climb toward 500+ minutes.
+-There is a strong positive correlation between the number of people in a queue and the time spent waiting — as crowd size approaches ~3,500–4,000 people, average wait times climb toward 500+ minutes.
-Amanzi stands out as the province that has made the most progress toward gender equality in water access.
+-Amanzi stands out as the province that has made the most progress toward gender equality in water access.